 - Enlisting cross-departmental stakeholders in evaluating new products against market opportunities and our strategic goals

-- Overseeing engagement strategies and loyalty programming in support of our reader revenue goals and maintaining a user management system in service of our most loyal news consumers
+- Overseeing loyalty programming in support of our reader revenue goals and maintaining a user management system in service of our most loyal news consumers

 - Managing technology resources to ensure web applications are optimized for maximum performance and accessibility while minimizing technical debt